GulyaevSergey/Quiz/README.md

 <br>
 <br>
 Work within the framework of the course on JS from the school Webcademy <br>
-HTML and CSS provided by the school
+link to the project: https://gulyaevsergey.github.io/Quiz/